cosmos72/stmx/README.md

 a transaction to atomically consume the buffer and only later, **outside** any transaction, performs the actual I/O operation.

+An alternative solution is: during a transaction, instead of performing I/O pass to `AFTER-COMMIT` a function that will perform I/O when executed.
+Note: `AFTER-COMMIT` is described in Advanced usage below, read it carefully because functions executed by `AFTER-COMMIT` have several restrictions on what they are allowed to do.

 Advanced usage
 --------------